d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 x
 ```

 We can use the `context` property of `ndarray` to view the device where the `ndarray` is located.
 It is important to note that whenever we want to operate on multiple terms they need to be in the same context.
-For instance, if we sum two variables, we need to make sure that both arguments are on the same device - otherwise MXNet would not know where to store the result or even how to decide where to perform the computation.
+For instance, if we sum two variables, we need to make sure that both arguments are on the same device---otherwise MXNet would not know where to store the result or even how to decide where to perform the computation.

 ```{.python .input}
 x.context